Internal Flow

 A wall is a solid surface through which fluid cannot flow.

-To create an inlet, drag and drop the Conditions->Inlet tool onto an edge of the face shown below.
+To create an inlet, drag and drop the Faces->Inlet tool onto an edge of the face shown below.
 Select that face in the Select dialog (the edges of the face will be highlighted), click OK, and then select Done to create the inlet.

 Inlet and Outlet

-To create an outlet, drag and drop the Conditions->Outlet tool onto an edge of the face shown above.
+To create an outlet, drag and drop the Faces->Outlet tool onto an edge of the face shown above.
 Select that face in the Select dialog, click OK, and then select Done to create the outlet.

 Drag and drop the Accuracy tool onto an edge of the volume.
 Double-click volume_2->Faces in the Select dialog and select Done to set the accuracy of the calculation.